-How to Check if a Driving School is Registered in South Africa
+How to Check if a Driving School is Registered

 Choosing a driving school is one of the most important decisions you'll make on your journey to getting a driver's licence.
 Unfortunately, not every school advertising driving lessons is properly registered.
 An unregistered school can waste your money, put your safety at risk, and leave you unprepared for your K53 driving test.